 Hair loss can be attributed to multiple causes, from genetics to stress to pregnancy.
 In addition, several vitamins and minerals are linked to hair health, meaning a lack of them can contribute to hair loss.
 Knowing which nutrients you need and how to increase your intake can help guard against hair falling out.
-Keep reading to learn about seven nutrients that are essential to hair growth and production.
+Keep reading to learn about seven essential nutrients for hair growth and production.

 1. Biotin

 A deficiency of biotin, a member of the B vitamin family, has recently been linked to hair loss.
-This is because biotin is a protein-builder, which is necessary for hair, skin, and nail growth and health.
-Keratin, the protein that makes up hair and nails, is produced in part by biotin.
+Biotin is a protein-builder for hair, skin, and nail growth and health.
+Keratin, the protein that makes up hair and nails, is partly produced by biotin.
 The vitamin also assists enzymes in breaking down fats and carbohydrates.

-To get enough of this important nutrient, you can also add more biotin-rich foods to your diet, including eggs, avocados, and sweet potatoes.
-You can find this vitamin in many supplement forms, from pills and gummies to drink mixes and hair oils.
-It’s widely popular not only because of its benefits, but also because it’s nearly impossible to consume too much.
-Biotin is water-soluble, meaning that any excess you ingest will exit the body through the bladder.
+You can add more biotin-rich foods to your diet to get enough of this important nutrient, including eggs, avocados, and sweet potatoes.
+You can find this vitamin in many supplements, from pills and gummies to drink mixes and hair oils.
+It’s widely popular because of its benefits and because consuming too much is nearly impossible.
+Biotin is water-soluble, meaning any excess you ingest will exit the body through the bladder.

 2. Collagen

-Similar to biotin, collagen is another protein-building nutrient needed for cell repair and growth.
-Increasing your intake of collagen can speed up hair growth and reduce the appearance of graying.
+Like biotin, collagen is another protein-building nutrient for cell repair and growth.
+Increasing your collagen intake can speed up hair growth and reduce the appearance of graying.
 It has also been directly linked to immune health.

-There are many collagen supplements on the market, many times paired with biotin.
+Many collagen supplements are on the market, often paired with biotin.
 You can get them in pill, gummy, drink mix, and serum form.
-Some shampoos are enriched with collagen to administer the nutrient right at the scalp.
+Some shampoos are enriched with collagen to administer nutrients to the scalp.
 If you’re looking to add foods with collagen to your diet, try consuming more chicken skin or bone broth.

 Be aware that this nutrient is only found in animal products.
-If you’re vegetarian, that likely means you’ll need to stick with supplements that kickstart the body’s own collagen production rather than supply it directly.
+If you’re vegetarian, you’ll likely need to stick with supplements that kickstart the body’s collagen production rather than supply it directly.

 3. Vitamin A

 Proper cell function is vital to hair health, as hair is one of the body’s fastest-growing tissues.
-Vitamin A is one of these key nutrients needed for cell production, and therefore it affects hair growth.
+Vitamin A is one of these key nutrients needed for cell production, affecting hair growth.
 Furthermore, this vitamin helps the scalp produce oil that will keep your hair moisturized.

 You can find safe amounts of vitamin A in multivitamins and supplements targeted for hair, skin, and nail health.
 However, it’s important not to take this nutrient in high doses without the supervision of a doctor, as too much can become dangerous.
-Moreover, overdosing on vitamin A can actually make your hair fall out.
-It might be easier to simply increase your intake of foods rich in the nutrient, like spinach, milk, and carrots.
+Moreover, overdosing on vitamin A can make your hair fall out.
+Increasing your intake of foods rich in nutrients, like spinach, milk, and carrots, might be easier.

 4. Iron

-This mineral is necessary for the production of hemoglobin, a protein in red blood cells.
-Hemoglobin is responsible for carrying oxygen throughout the body, which is essential for proper organ and tissue function.
+This mineral is necessary for producing hemoglobin, a protein in red blood cells.
+Hemoglobin carries oxygen throughout the body, essential for proper organ and tissue function.
 When hair follicles don’t receive enough hemoglobin, they can become weak, and hair will fall out.
 This is why those with iron deficiency, also known as anemia, are prone to suffer from hair loss.

 Iron is a critical mineral, but as with vitamin A, it can be dangerous to take as a supplement without a doctor’s supervision.
 If you’re not anemic and don’t need iron supplements per se, the best approach is to take a standard multivitamin with iron.
 You can also increase iron-rich foods in your diet, including red meat, nuts, beans, and cereals.